Jeangowhy/opendocs/mcu/I2C_Bus_Protocol_UM10204.md

-Due to the variety of different technology devices (CMOS, NMOS, bipolar) that can be connected to the I²C-bus, the levels of the logical ‘0’ (LOW) and ‘1’ (HIGH) are not fixed and depend on the associated level of V DD .
-Input reference levels are set as 30 % and 70 % of V DD ; V IL is 0.3V DD and V IH is 0.7V DD .
+Due to the variety of different technology devices (CMOS, NMOS, bipolar) that can be connected to the I²C-bus, the levels of the logical ‘0’ (LOW) and ‘1’ (HIGH) are not fixed and depend on the associated level of VDD .
+Input reference levels are set as 30 % and 70 % of VDD ; VIL is 0.3VDD and VIH is 0.7VDD .
 See [Figure 40], timing diagram.
 See Section 6 for electrical specifications.

 <!-- **Section 3.2.3** -->